Some Friends Are Forever (4)

 Bhaiya is a derivation of the Bengali word, ‘bhai’ and would mean ‘the brother’ in English.
 I have added the definite article before bhai as this bother was a brother to all!

-Ranchi, which is under Jharkhand now, was a lively town in Bihar then.
-The kind of relationship and rapport that the people over there, share is hard to describe.
-Bhaiya used to invite us to play Badminton or Volleyball with his friends from the blocks of buildings situated at equidistant within a housing complex.
+Ranchi, which is under Jharkhand now, was a lively, chirpy town in Bihar then.
+The kind of relationship and rapport that the people over there share, is hard to describe.
+Bhaiya used to invite us to play Badminton or Volleyball with his friends from the blocks of buildings situated at equidistant within a housing complex.The volleyball court was situated in the middle of all those buildings.

 Bhaiya was very athletic.
-Always dressed in jeans and punjabi with the collar open at the neck, he was as different from us as lime and ….what is the other thing?
+Always dressed in jeans and punjabi with the collar open at the neck, he was as different from us as lime and ….what is the other word?
 At Ranchi, from morning to evening, we were served with the choicest of dishes.The afternoons though would be spent in inviting and listening to Ms.Nilima Thakur, who was slowly making her mark as ‘the Lata Mageshkar of Bihar’.
 The evenings were spent playing cards with his friends like Mukund; cursing or patting each other’s back when a particular pair won a round in the Game of 29; singing at the top of our voices, making merry and back to eating again!
 I spent some of the best days of my life in Ranchi during that first and last visit.

-Bhaiya was universally popular and in the last few days of our stay took us around to many of his friends’.
+Bhaiya was universally popular and in the last few days of our stay, took us around to many of his friends’.
 It is a shame that other than Sharmita, most of those wonderful people have been lost to me with the passage of time.
 But that unforgettable visit to Ranchi in the summer of the early 80s, will be etched in memory as long as I breathe.
 Ranchi not only drew us three closer but cemented the bond between us.
 After that visit stretching more than a week, Bhaiya became an inseparable part of our lives.
 So much so, that after Subho’s marriage ( I feel sorry for the ladies who wanted to be Mrs. Bhatta), as the hour drew near for me to return to Kolkata, we three were crying like babes, holding each other tightly with our hands, our heads buried into each other’s shoulders!

 Talking of which, I am reminded how Subho had taken off the wristwatch he had bought earlier and put it round my wrist with tears in his eyes.
 He gifted me his most cherished treasure till then as he was offered a Titan as a wedding gift.
 The world seemed such a carefree, rosy, dreamy place then.
 Oh, how I wish that the feeling of friendship, camaraderie, love to have lasted a lifetime!